alec-deason/virtual_modular/definition_language/README.md

 cargo run /path/to/patch/definition.synth /path/to/output.rs
 ```

-The current version outputs a block of rust which require additional `use` statements and setup to be useful.
+The current version outputs a block of rust which requires additional `use` statements and setup to be useful.
 At some point I will put together a more complete build system but that is very much future work.